maticnetwork/ethindia-workshop/dapps.md

 ### setting up DApp

-1. paste your contract address to `airbnbContractAddress`
+1. paste your contract address to variable `airbnbContractAddress` on line 7 in [utils.js](./dapp-ui/plugins/utils.js).

-2. copy ABI

-3. Connect to MetaMask

 -> insert this statements inside `mounted()` method in `index.vue`